AIPAC: Political Action Committee

-United Democracy Project spending
+United Democracy Project

-In May 2022, it was also revealed that AIPAC has been spending millions, channeled through surrogate group, the United Democracy Project (UDP), which makes no mention of its creation by AIPAC, to defeat progressive Democrats and particularly female candidates who might potentially align with "the Squad" of progressive Congress members made up of Alexandria Ocasio-Cortez, Ilhan Omar and Rashida Tlaib.
+In May 2022, it was revealed that AIPAC had been spending millions, channeled through the United Democracy Project (UDP), which made no mention of its creation by AIPAC, to defeat progressive Democrats in Democratic primaries, especially women who might align with "the Squad" of progressive U.S. Representatives Alexandria Ocasio-Cortez, Ilhan Omar, and Rashida Tlaib.

-The UDP spent $2.3m in opposition to Summer Lee in the Pennsylvania Democratic congressional primary race in Pennsylvania.
-Lee has supported setting conditions for US aid to Israel and accused the country of atrocities in Gaza, comparing Israeli actions to the treatment of young black men in the U.S. The UDP also spent $2m in a North Carolina senate primary to support the incumbent Valeria Foushee against Nida Allam, the first Muslim American woman to hold elected office in North Carolina and the political director for the 2016 presidential campaign of Bernie Sanders.
-Both candidates are endorsed by the squad.
-UDP spent an estimated $280,000 to support incumbent Ohio's 11th Congressional District incumbent Shontel Brown over her primary challenger, progressive Nina Turner.
+During that cycle, UDP spent $2.3 million in opposition to state representative Summer Lee in the primary for Pennsylvania's 12th congressional district.
+Lee has supported setting conditions for U.S. aid to Israel and accused Israel of atrocities in Gaza, comparing its actions to the treatment of young black men in the U.S. UDP also spent $2 million in the primary for North Carolina's 4th congressional district to support state senator Valerie Foushee against Nida Allam, the first Muslim American woman to hold elected office in North Carolina and the political director for the 2016 presidential campaign of Bernie Sanders.
+Both candidates were endorsed by the squad.
+UDP spent an estimated $280,000 to support incumbent Shontel Brown in Ohio's 11th congressional district over her primary challenger, progressive Nina Turner.

-The UDP spent a further $1.2m to help the Democratic congressman for Texas, Henry Cuellar, face off a challenge from Jessica Cisneros, a 28-year-old immigration lawyer also endorsed by the Squad.
-After Amnesty International and Human Rights Watch released a report accusing Israel of imposing apartheid, Cuellar said "[t]hese inaccuracies incite antisemitic behavior" and decried what he called "dangerous effects of falsified name-calling."
+UDP spent $1.2 million to help the incumbent congressman for Texas' 28th congressional district, Henry Cuellar, fend off a challenge from Jessica Cisneros, a 28-year-old immigration lawyer endorsed by the Squad.
+After Amnesty International and Human Rights Watch released a report accusing Israel of imposing apartheid, Cuellar said, "These inaccuracies incite antisemitic behavior" and decried what he called "dangerous effects of falsified name-calling".

-AIPAC veteran Darius Jones founded the "National Black Empowerment Fund" (NBEAF), which contributed money to defeat pro-Palestinian black candidates like Jamaal Bowman, and Cori Bush.
-NBEAF is led by Richard St. Paul, a member of AIPAC's National Council.
-Some black organizations argue NBEAF advocates for Israel, not black people.

-J Street spokesperson Logan Bayroff, has called AIPAC "a Republican front organisation", a fact that he said they are obfuscating while "trying to persuade Democratic voters who they should support".
-He added: "The United Democracy Project sounds innocuous ... but the reason that they’re aligning with certain candidates is because they are more aligned with their more hawkish positions on Israel".
+J Street spokesperson Logan Bayroff has called AIPAC "a Republican front organisation" that tries "to persuade Democratic voters who they should support".
+He added: "The United Democracy Project sounds innocuous ... but the reason that they're aligning with certain candidates is because they are more aligned with their more hawkish positions on Israel".